deepaksood619/deepaksood619.github.io/docs/frontend/react/intro.md

 <https://reactjs.org/docs/thinking-in-react.html>

-1. Break The UI Into A Component Hierarchy
+## Break The UI Into A Component Hierarchy

 Draw boxes around every component (and subcomponent) in the mock and give them all names.

 ![image](../../media/react-Intro-image2.jpg)

-1. FilterableProductTable(orange):contains the entirety of the example
+1. FilterableProductTable(orange): contains the entirety of the example

-2. SearchBar(blue):receives alluser input
+2. SearchBar(blue): receives alluser input

-3. ProductTable(green):displays and filters thedata collectionbased onuser input
+3. ProductTable(green): displays and filters thedata collectionbased onuser input

-4. ProductCategoryRow(turquoise):displays a heading for eachcategory
+4. ProductCategoryRow(turquoise): displays a heading for eachcategory

-5. ProductRow(red):displays a row for eachproduct
+5. ProductRow(red): displays a row for eachproduct

-2. Build A Static Version in React
+## Build A Static Version in React

 Building a static version requires a lot of typing and no thinking, and adding interactivity requires a lot of thinking and not a lot of typing.

-3. Identify The Minimal (but complete) Representation Of UI State
+1. Identify The Minimal (but complete) Representation Of UI State

-4. Identify Where Your State Should Live
+2. Identify Where Your State Should Live

-5. Add Inverse Data Flow
+3. Add Inverse Data Flow

 ## Advanced